treeverse/lakeFS/docs/reference/retention.md

 ## Filters

-Filters consist currently of a two types, `prefix` and `uncommitted`.
-This is a filename prefix that must match the object name.
+Filters consist currently a single type `prefix`.
+These is a filename prefix that must match the object name.
 Trailing slashes are treated as part of the filename, so prefix `/master/logs/` matches only objects inside "directory" `/master/logs`, but prefix `/master/logs` will also match objects inside "directory" `/master/logstash/`.

 ## Action